-Dehydrating carrots is easy to do and carrots are well-known for their great source of beta carotene (Vitamin A), and are a great source of Folate, and Vitamin K.
+Carrots are well-known for their great source of beta carotene (Vitamin A), and are a great source of Folate, and Vitamin K.

 Carrots rank well for their mineral content: Calcium, Phosphorus, Potassium, and Magnesium.

 Carrots' trace minerals are Fluoride, Manganese, Zinc, Selenium, and Copper ... and they give you orange hands when handling, so use those latex gloves for protection ... and to keep your germs off the carrots!

 Carrots contain Omega-3 and Omega-6 fatty acids too.

 When dehydrating carrots, I prefer to use fresh whole carrots and slice them after peeling, but you can use whole frozen baby carrots with great results.

-Note that baby carrots WILL take longer to dehydrate due to their size.
+Remember that baby carrots WILL take longer to dehydrate because of their size/thickness.

 Frozen carrots are a great stand-in and require absolutely NO preparation!

-Fresh carrots need peeling then slicing, or grating, and I highly recommend a mandoline for the slicing.
+Fresh carrots need peeling, then slicing—or grating, and I highly recommend a mandoline for the slicing.

 When you have finished slicing or grating, place the carrots in a

 TIP: Use a pump-top from a new unused spray bottle, pick one that fits your lemon juice bottle.
 Look for a bottle that has a long enough plastic tube that will reach to the bottom of your lemon juice bottle.